-18. Boone Hall's history began with a to Mr. Boone's then-fiancée in 1681.
-19. Boone Hall was the only a.
-Plantation that made bricks in South Carolina. b.
-Plantation that grew both rice and indigo.
-Plantation that continued brickmaking after the emancipation of the enslaved population.
-20 W/here does the name "cotton gin" come from?
-20. a.
-From the gin used to make the machine run faster.
-From Eli Gin, the machine's inventor.
+- 16. Liberty Square was once known as , a center of the slave trade in Charleston where around 100,000 enslaved persons were bought and sold. - 17.
+Slavery was one of the reasons Charleston was the - a.
+Fourth largest and wealthiest city in the colonies. - b.
+Fourth wealthiest and largest city in the colonies. - c.
+The last city in South Carolina to support joining the Revolutionary War. - 18.
+Boone Hall's history began with a to Mr. Boone's then-fiancée in 1681. - 19.
+Boone Hall was the only - a.
+Plantation that made bricks in South Carolina. - b.
+Plantation that grew both rice and indigo. - Plantation that continued brickmaking after the emancipation of the enslaved population. - 20.
+Where does the name "cotton gin" come from?

+- From the gin used to make the machine run faster. a. b.
+From Eli Gin, the machine's inventor. c.
 A shortened version of the word "engine."
-C. A shortened version of the word "engine."
-21. Where does the term "Gullah-Geechee" come from? a.
-From the country Angola and the Ogeechee River. b.
-From a combination of West African words for "our language." c.
-From the name of a traditional song.
-22. What i nfluenced the development of the Gullah language? a.
-The combination of different West African languages. b.
+Where does the term "Gullah-Geechee" come from?
+From the country Angola and the Ogeechee River. a.
+From a combination of West African words for "our language." b.
+From the name of a traditional song. c.
+What influenced the development of the Gullah language?
+The combination of different West African languages. a. b.
 The desire to communicate quickly.
-C. The importance of oral tradition. d.
-All of the above.
-22 W/la o u o did the tradition of expectance hadron a visinate) 23. did the tradition of sweetgrass baskets originate?
-Among enslaved women for domestic labor.
-Among enslaved men who needed baskets to work in the fields.
-C. After emancipation as an additional source of income.
-24. Why d id Edgar Allan Poe live in/near Charleston? a.
+The importance of oral tradition. c.
+All of the above. d.
+Where did the tradition of sweetgrass baskets originate?
+Among enslaved women for domestic labor. a.
+Among enslaved men who needed baskets to work in the fields. b.
+After emancipation as an additional source of income. c.
+ANTEBELLUM CHARLESTON Why did Edgar Allan Poe live in/near Charleston? a.
 He was in the army and was stationed at Fort Moultrie. b.
-He was in the navy and was stationed at Fort Sumter. c.
-He ran a tavern on Sullivan's Island.
-25 Th - C This was in the surface to the second of a like in the Land C reat Triumvirate refers to three powerful politicians: John C, Henry , and Daniel 26.
-Who d lid John C. Calhoun serve under as vice president?
-John Quincy Adams.
-Martin Van Buren. c.
-Andrew Jackson.
-Both Andrew Jackson and John Quincy Adams.
+He was in the navy and was stationed at Fort Sumter.
+He ran a tavern on Sullivan's Island. c.
+The Great Triumvirate refers to three powerful politicians: John C. , Henry , and Daniel . - Who did John C. Calhoun serve under as vice president?
+26. - John Quincy Adams. a.